rmontanana/mdlp/README.md

 ## Test

-To run the tests, execute the following commands:
+To run the tests and see coverage (llvm & gcovr have to be installed), execute the following commands:

 ```bash
 cd tests